Chat

 msg = mr.Message()chat.add(msg)

 msg.append_markdown("Thinking")msg.append_markdown("...")msg.append_markdown("\n\nAnswer ready!")The chat scrolls as content grows, making it ideal for LLM streaming responses.
+Streaming scroll updates are debounced, so many small chunks are coalesced into fewer scroll operations.

 Chat Props